apache/camel-website/content/blog/2021/05/multicast-failure-routing/index.md

 ````

-In the aggregation strategy, we decided to aggregate the incoming body into a java list.
+Following strategy aggregates the output of each multicast child route as a java list

 ```java
 public class SimpleFlowMergeAggregator implements AggregationStrategy {